Supported Postgres Extensions

 test_decoding An SQL-based test/example module for WAL logical decoding

-tsmsystemrows Provides the table sampling method SYSTEM_ROWS, which can be used in the TABLESAMPLE clause of a SELECT command.
+tsm_system_rows Provides the table sampling method SYSTEM_ROWS, which can be used in the TABLESAMPLE clause of a SELECT command.

-tsmsystemtime Provides the table sampling method SYSTEM_TIME, which can be used in the TABLESAMPLE clause of a SELECT command.
+tsm_system_time Provides the table sampling method SYSTEM_TIME, which can be used in the TABLESAMPLE clause of a SELECT command.

 unaccent A text search dictionary that removes accents (diacritic signs) from lexemes.
 It’s a filtering dictionary, which means its output is always passed to the next dictionary (if any).
 This allows accent-insensitive processing for full text search.